moby/moby/docs/sources/reference/run.md

     -memory-swap="": Total memory limit (memory + swap, format: <number><optional unit>, where unit = b, k, m or g) -c, --cpu-shares=0: CPU shares (relative weight)
-    --cpuset-cpus="": CPUs in which to allow execution (0-3, 0,1)
+    --cpuset-cpus="": CPUs in which to allow execution (0-3, 0,1) --cpuset-mems="": Memory nodes (MEMs) in which to allow execution (0-3, 0,1).
+Only effective on NUMA systems.

 ### Memory constraints